brenhertel/Pearl-ur5e/README.md

 12/4/2019: pushed new changes to repository.
 Added in new model for ur5e with robotiq arg2f_85 gripper attached (ur5e_gripper_no_macros.urdf.xacro) and launch file to launch urdf files (launch_urdf.launch in pkg brendan_ur5e).
 To use the new launch file run the command

     rosrun brendan_ur5e launch_urdf.launch

-By default it launches the ur5e_gripper_no_macros.urdf.xacro file, however by specifying the parameter model:={filename}, where {filename} is the name of the urdf file you wish to launch in rviz, you can launch any urdf file.
+By default it launches the ur5e_gripper_no_macros.urdf.xacro file, however by specifying the parameter model:={path/filename}, where {path/filename} is the filepath from the current directory to the urdf file you wish to launch in rviz, you can launch any urdf file.